himadri111/saxs-docs-tutorial/docs/source/bgrcorr.rst

 3. Background correction
 -------------------------

-Background correction is performed on a per-slice basis for tomoSAXS data.
+Background correction is performed on a per-scan basis for tomoSAXS (i.e. each individual raster map representing a sequential sample orientation is loaded individually and backgroundcorrected).
+For each scan, backgroudn correction is also applied on a per-slice basis.
 Each vertical slice is loaded sequentially, and for each slice:

 a. the kapton tube edges are found